irods/irods_capability_automated_ingest/docker/demo/README.md

 docker compose build
 ```

-The ingest-celery-worker service has a build argument that allows for controlling the version of the ingest package.
+The `ingest-celery-workers` service has a build argument that allows for controlling the version of the ingest package.
 Here's how to use it:

 ```
 docker compose build --build-arg IRODS_AUTOMATED_INGEST_PIP_PACKAGE=git+https://github.com/irods/irods_capability_automated_ingest@main